DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

 If you want to proceed further, we are assuming that:
 1. You have Node Agents running (ideally from a DaemonSet) with the Autodiscovery process enabled and functional.
-2. Agents are configured to securely (see [the security premise section](/Dockerfiles/cluster-agent/README.md#security-premise) of the official documentation) communicate with the DCA.
+2. Agents are configured to securely (see [the security premise section](/Dockerfiles/cluster-agent/README.md#security-premise) of the official documentation) communicate with the Datadog Cluster Agent.

 The second point is not mandatory, but it enables the enrichment of the metadata collected by the Node Agents.

-### Spinning up the DCA
+### Spinning up the Datadog Cluster Agent

-In order to spin up the DCA, create the appropriate RBAC rules.
+In order to spin up the Datadog Cluster Agent, create the appropriate RBAC rules.
-The DCA is acting as a proxy between the API Server and the node Agent, to this extent it needs to have access to some cluster level resources.
+The Datadog Cluster Agent is acting as a proxy between the API Server and the node Agent, to this extent it needs to have access to some cluster level resources.

 `kubectl apply -f manifests/cluster-agent/rbac-cluster-agent.yaml`